Pacific Islands Studies

 Performance, Creative Writing, Artwork, and Multimedia Options

 Innovative approaches to knowledge production are encouraged.
 MA projects (thesis or MA portfolio) must include a substantial analytical, text-based component, but can incorporate elements of performance (e.g. dance, theater), creative writing (e.g. fiction or poetry), artwork (eg painting, photography), or multimedia (e.g. video, audio, digital media).
 Students intending to include performance, creative writing, artwork, or multimedia components must satisfy the MA committee that they have or will acquire the appropriate proficiencies.
 The issue of proficiency should be addressed in the project proposal with reference to relevant course work, academic background, or prior experience.
-Performances must be supervised by members of the MA committee, fully rehearsed, and videotaped for submission, along with the written component, to the center and/or Graduate Division.
+Performances must be supervised by members of the MA committee, fully rehearsed, and videotaped for submission, along with the written component, to the center and/or Graduate Education.

 All MA students form a three person committee to supervise their work and evaluate the thesis or MA portfolio products.
-Graduate Division requires that committee members be on the Graduate Faculty at UH Manoa, although students can petition for exceptions to this rule.
+Graduate Education requires that committee members be on the Graduate Faculty at UH Manoa, although students can petition for exceptions to this rule.
 The chair and at least one other member should be members of the core or affiliate faculty of the Center for Pacific Islands Studies.
 Students normally form the committee towards the end of their first year in residence, or after they have prepared a comprehensive thesis or MA portfolio proposal.

 Certificate in Pacific Islands Studies